Simply go to the Commission’s website at https://publicfiles.fcc.gov.

 Entities must upload any required public file document that has not already been filed with the Commission.
-The Commission will upload to entities' online public files any required documents that have been filed with the Commission in other contexts (such as broadcast station renewal, assignment and transfer applications and EEO reports filed by cable, DBS, and satellite television entities, filed in the Commission's Consolidated DataBase System (CDBS), or children's television quarterly reports filed in LMS).
+The Commission will upload to an entity's online public files any required documents that have been filed with the Commission in other contexts (such as broadcast station renewal, assignment and transfer applications and EEO reports filed by cable, DBS, and satellite television entities, filed in the Commission's Consolidated DataBase System (CDBS) or Licensing and Management System (LMS), or children's television quarterly reports filed in LMS.

 - Materials related to a Commission investigation or complaint that have been expressly exempted by the Commission from the requirement to place them in the public file are not required to be placed in the online public file.

 Entities are responsible for maintaining their online public file.
 If a document has been replaced or a contract has expired or the rules no longer require that a particular document be part of the public file, the entity will be responsible for taking appropriate action to reflect these changes.
 The Commission has improved its online file database to permit entities to delete files and empty folders when documents in the file are past their retention period or the entity wishes to delete them for another reason.
 Entities are able to select one or more files and/or folders for deletion at one time, permitting them to efficiently remove documents from the online file.